 Top Boating Areas

-Top boating destinations include the Finger Lakes, Lake George, Long Island Sound, and the Hudson River.
-Long Island is especially popular for saltwater boating and marina culture.
+The Finger Lakes, region, Lake George, Long Island Sound, and the Hudson River are the top destinations.
+Long Island’s south shore is especially popular for saltwater boating and marina culture.

 Average Weather for Boating

-Boating season in New York typically spans from late May through early October.
-Summers are warm, with highs in the 70s and 80s, and water temperatures become comfortable for swimming and watersports by mid-season.
-Early fall brings cooler air and crisp breezes, but also some of the most scenic cruising conditions, with vibrant foliage lining the shores of lakes and rivers.
+The season runs from late May through early October.
+Summers are warm with highs in the 70s and 80s.
+Fall brings cooler air and some of the best scenic conditions of the year on inland lakes and rivers.

 55+ Waterfront Communities in New York With Boat Access